krintoxi/Silent-Strike-Arsenal-FREE-EDITION/README.md

 ## Embrace the Power

-**Counter Intelligence Toolkit (CIToolkit.py)**, developed by **Intercuba.Net** empowers users to push their boundaries and excel in their tasks.
+**Silent Strike Arsenal**, developed by **Intercuba.Net** empowers users to push their boundaries and excel in their tasks.
 Unleash your potential and conquer new frontiers with unparalleled finesse! 🚀